-Whether you are looking for a split system or package unit, these systems will require installation of duct work.
-A qualified technician can provide most answers to your questions and decide what the best system would be for your individual needs and your home’s application.
+Whether you are looking for a split system or package unit, these systems will require an installation of ductwork.
+A qualified technician can provide most of the answers to your questions and decide what the best system would be for your individual needs and your home’s application.

 The outdoor unit supplies the heating or cooling element to the indoor unit, which then takes in room air, heats or cools it, and then returns it to general circulation.
 Ductless split systems come in many different sizes and models so you can easily select the right one for your particular needs.

 With ductless split systems, you can enjoy the comfort of central air or heating no matter what the layout or dynamics of your home.
-Installing duct work is a big job and can disrupt your life for a considerable amount of time.
-Ducts also take up a lot of space, so you’ll need to have that type of space to work with in all areas of your home that you want to be able to heat and cool.
+Installing ductwork is a big job and can disrupt your life for a considerable amount of time.
+Ducts also take up a lot of space, so you’ll need to have that type of space to work with in all of the areas of your home that you want to be able to heat and cool.